 President & CEO

-Jay Wileman was named President and CEO of GE Hitachi Nuclear Energy (GEH) in November 2015.
-In this role, he is responsible for leading the $1 billion nuclear business with 3,000 employees and manufacturing, service and sales facilities around the globe.
-He is also responsible for managing the joint venture between the General Electric Corp.
+Jay Wileman is the President and CEO of GE Hitachi Nuclear Energy (GEH).
+GEH is a world-leading provider of advanced reactors and nuclear services, with manufacturing, service and sales facilities around the globe.
+Jay is also responsible for managing the joint venture between the General Electric Corp.
 (NYSE: GE) and Hitachi Corp.

-From 2009-2012 Jay served as President of GE Energy Sub-Saharan Africa where he led a team that provided integrated product and service solutions that met the continent’s needs in oil, natural gas, power generation, water, renewables and new grid modernization.
+In 2009, Jay was appointed President and CEO of GE Energy Sub-Saharan Africa where he worked with customers to meet the continent’s needs in oil, natural gas, power generation, water, renewables and new grid modernization.

 Jay earned a Bachelor of Science degree in Nuclear Engineering from Mississippi State University and a Master’s Degree in Business Administration from the University of Alabama at Birmingham.